Poole Pirates

-Poole Pirates (also known as Poole Speedway) are a motorcycle speedway team based in Poole, England, competing in the SGB Championship.
-The club have been the champions of the United Kingdom on ten occasions.
+Poole Pirates are a motorcycle speedway team based in Poole, England, competing in the SGB Championship.
+The club have been the League Champions of Great Britain on ten occasions.

 Poole Speedway is promoted by local businessman Matt Ford and son Danny Ford, who took over promoting rights of the club in 1998.
 The team is managed by past rider and former Great Britain team manager Neil Middleditch.
 Poole Stadium (known as Wimborne Road when speedway takes place) has been home to the club since it was founded in 1948.